-This dress is three patterns mish mashed together to make for me the perfect dress.
-The fabric is possibly my most favourite print ever, its an Amy Butler print, the Love Bliss Bouquet in Teal, from Fabric.com.
+This dress is three patterns mish-mashed together to make (for me) the perfect dress.
+The fabric is possibly my most favourite print ever, it is an Amy Butler print, the Love Bliss Bouquet in Teal, from Fabric.com.

 As this is a medium weight quilting cotton, with minimal drape, I knew I had to make something that worked with those properties and not against it.
-Quilting cottons need patterns with a fair amount of structure so a basic fit and flare dress with a fitted bodice and a flared skirt work well in my experience.
-As you probably know from previous posts, I have also used quilting cottons successfully for pencil skirts (here and here for example), but they really benefit from a silk organza underlining.
+Quilting cotton works best with a pattern with a fair amount of structure so a basic fit and flare dress with a fitted bodice and a flared skirt work well in my experience.
+As you probably know from previous posts, I have also used quilting

 The bodice is the Emery dress.
 It was on sale and I purchased the pdf version to see what all the fuss was about.
 It is a nice, well drafted bodice for sure, and fits nicely.
 I still needed to do a significant sway back adjustment and my standard forward shoulder adjustment.
 I wanted something different for the neckline so I traced off the neckline from Gerties New Book for Better Sewing Sultry Sheath, which has a lovely sweetheart shape.
 The sleeves are also from the Emery but I traced off one size larger and then gathered the extra sleeve cap ease to make little puff sleeves.
 The skirt is Vogue 8648, as I had it in the right size, but it is just a full circle skirt.
 It is so easy to draft your own, just use this or this to work out your radius and you are good to go.
 I added in my own pockets.

-The bodice is lined with a cotton silk, I ended up hand sewing it around the armscye rather than serging it all together as I prefer how that looks too.
-The skirt is unlined as it has alot of body already and is not see through at all, although I still wear a half slip with it in case the wind blows everything up.
+The bodice is lined with cotton silk, I ended up hand sewing it around the armscye rather than serging it all together as I prefer how that looks too.
+The skirt is unlined as it is not see-through at all, although I still wear a half-slip with it in case the wind blows everything up.